rajo-vukovic/com.android.calculator/README.md

-***This is an Appium Page Factory Automation Framework for testing Calculator application on the Android operating system.***
+***This is an Appium Page Factory Automation Framework for testing Calculator application on the Android OS.***

 * Written in `Java`
 * Implemented using `TestNG` testing framework